wirvonhier/wirvonhier-base/README.md

 - Linux / MacOS: `make wirvonhier`
 - Windows: `nmake -f Makefile.win`

-A `client/.env` and `server/.env` file with several environment variables is required.
+A `client/secrets` and `server/secrets` folder with several secret-files is required.
 Please inquire us directly for details.

 You need a DB dump to seed the local DB.

+You need to create the SSL-Certificate for `localhost`:

+`mkcert -install && mkcert -cert-file proxy/localcerts/localhost.pem -key-file proxy/localcerts/localhost-key.pem localhost`

 Finally, run `docker-compose up`